WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/command-line-syntax.md

 [/tip]
 In this example, the ellipsis indicates that the user can specify multiple plugins, zip files or URLs.

 ## Command output

+You don't have to show an output for every command.
+Only add the output if it is useful; for example, if the user needs to copy a value or needs to verify a value from the output.

+If you do show have to show an output, use an introductory phrase to separate the command from the output.